betoSolares/minij/README.md

 ### Syntax Analyzer (Parser)

 This is the second phase of the compiler.
-In this case we are using a SLR or LR(0) parser, beacuse it was the one that least conflicts and states produced for our grammar.
-The parser reads all the tokens found by the lexer and analyze them conforming to the rules of aour grammar.
+In this case we are using a SLR or LR(0) parser, because it had the least amount of conflicts and states produced for our grammar.
+The parser reads all the tokens found by the lexer and analyzes them conforming to the rules of our grammar.

 If you need more information check the [Analysis](https://github.com/betoSolares/minij/blob/master/docs/Analysis.pdf) or [Parsing Table](https://github.com/betoSolares/minij/blob/master/docs/ParsingTable.xlsx) files.